Acollab, the document management software for architects : organize efficiently

 impact des outils collaboratifs

-Why choose Acollab instead of multiple separate tools?
+Why choose Acollab instead of multiple separate softwares?

-Small organizations often face the challenge of multiplying tools to meet different needs: one calendar here, a file-sharing space there, messaging elsewhere.
+Small organizations often face the challenge of multiplying softwares to meet different needs: one calendar here, a file-sharing space there, messaging elsewhere.
 This can lead to:

 • Time lost switching between interfaces